exonum/exonum-doc/src/advanced/node-management.md

 - **precommits**: Array<Precommit\>
   The list of precommit transactions voted for this block
 - **txs**: Array<SerializedTransaction\>
-  The list of the transactions included into block
+  The list of the transactions included into the block

 #### Response example